CompPhysics/InsightPhysicsImmersionWeek/README.md

 - Class assignment:
 - Homework Assignment:

-### Friday June 25, 10am-1pm EDT/7am-10am PDT (Instructor: TBD)
+### Friday June 25, 10am-1pm EDT/7am-10am PDT (Instructor: Linda, Julie, Morten)

-- Physics: Harmonic oscillator and interacting two-particle problems
-- Computational: Write a more general code that can handle different physical systems (one and two-particle systems)
-- Class assignment:
+### Class Schedule
-- Homework Assignment:
+* **10:00-10:30:** Derivation of the harmonic oscillator starting from Hooke's law as well as an overview of Taylor expansions (Linda)
+* **10:30-10:40:** Break with time for questions
+* **10:40-11:10:** Introduction to the quantum harmonic oscillator and how it can be derived from the classical case.
+Conceptual introduction to ladder operators and harmonic oscillator states.
+(Julie)
+* **11:20-11:30:** Break with time for questions
+* **11:30-12:00:** Group Learning Activity - Create a Python program which models the motion of a particle under the influence of the classical harmonic oscillator (hint: think about the eigenvalue method we learning on Wednesday and Thursday) (Morten)